pdee/pdee/doc/commands-python-mode.rst

 When called interactivly with C-u, ignore dedenting rules for block closing statements (e.g. return, raise, break, continue, pass)

-An optional C-u followed by a numeric argument neither 1 nor 4 will switch off `py-smart-indentation' for this execution.
+An optional C-u followed by a numeric argument neither 1 nor 4 will switch off ‘py-smart-indentation’ for this execution.
 This permits to correct allowed but unwanted indents.
-Similar to `toggle-py-smart-indentation' resp. `py-smart-indentation-off' followed by TAB.
+Similar to ‘toggle-py-smart-indentation’ resp. ‘py-smart-indentation-off’ followed by TAB.

-This function is normally used by `indent-line-function' resp.
+This function is normally used by ‘indent-line-function’ resp.
 TAB.

 When bound to TAB, C-q TAB inserts a TAB.

 OUTMOST-ONLY stops circling possible indent.

-When `py-tab-shifts-region-p' is `t', not just the current line, but the region is shiftet that way.
+When ‘py-tab-shifts-region-p’ is ‘t’, not just the current line, but the region is shiftet that way.

-If `py-tab-indents-region-p' is `t' and first TAB doesn't shift --as indent is at outmost reasonable--, indent-region is called.
+If ‘py-tab-indents-region-p’ is ‘t’ and first TAB doesn’t shift --as indent is at outmost reasonable--, indent-region is called.

 C-q TAB inserts a literal TAB-character.